Shawn-Cao/form-flow-builder/README.md

 # New (current) prologue
 (should be extended)
-In my heart, I do believe that a form can be expressed with rigorous and normalized language, so that programmes based on the form specification behavies determinitsically.
-But, in reality, the expression becomes uncomprehendable to humans, given that IRS 1040 takes 100+ pages to explain, which still requires experts interpreation.
+From what I learned, I do believe that a form can be expressed with rigorous and normalized language, so that programmes based on the form specification behavies determinitsically.
+But, in reality, the expression easily becomes lengthy and uncomprehendable to humans.
+Given that IRS 1040 takes 100+ pages to explain, which still requires experts interpreation.
 So, we take in the fact that human perceptions are layered(?), with different focus levels.
 Hence a practical expression should also leverage both normalized language as well as liberal but less accurate expressions.

 I think this is the best way to describe a form: